bcollinsNR/SP-Checker-App--Zendesk-/README.md

 ### This Zendesk application is designed to:

-* Not allow sales priority to be removed if it has been set
+* Not allow sales priority to be removed if it has been set previously